chris-schmitz/aem-launch-helper/Readme.md

 Watches your local File Vault file system for changes and pushes those changes into your AEM instance on change.

     aemhelper watch

-## Not sure if we can do this but maybe!

-### AEM Status

-check system to see if the specific aem instance is running or not (px aux | grep ...)?